ibm-cloud-docs/resiliency/chaos-litmus-experiment-tutorial.md

 7. In "Probes", select the probe created in Step 6.
 "Continous" mode should be used here.
 8. Click on "Apply Changes" to save your experiment.

-## Step 7: Run the chaos experiment and observe the results
+## Run the chaos experiment and observe the results
 {: #tutorial-litmuschaos-run}
 {: step}